-It is illegal in the UK to subject any child to FGM or to take a child abroad to undergo FGM.
 The Serious Crime Act 2015 sets out a duty on professionals (including teachers) to notify police when they discover that FGM appears to have been carried out on a girl under 18.
-In schools, this will usually come from a disclosure.
+In schools, this will usually come from a disclosure (unlike in the medical profession where an observation may have been made).

-Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out; and discuss any such cases with the safeguarding lead and children's social care.
+Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out; and discuss any such cases with the Designated Safeguarding Lead and Children's Social Care.
 The duty does not apply in relation to at risk or suspected cases.